-Spacing is an important — and often overlooked — part of visual design.
-Carbon takes a lot of the guesswork out of spacing to help designers deliver clear, functional layouts.
+Spacing is an important — and often overlooked — part of product design.
+Carbon provides tokens and other utilities to take the guesswork out of spacing and help deliver clear, functional layouts

 Use the spacing scale when building individual components.
 It includes small increments needed to create appropriate spatial relationships for detail-level designs.
 This scale is applied and used within all Carbon components.